Nynergy/horizon/README.md

 <kbd>=</kbd> or <kbd>+</kbd> | volume up
 <kbd>o</kbd> | toggle player on/off
 <kbd>p</kbd> | pick player to connect to
+<kbd>m</kbd> | enter move mode
+<kbd>d</kbd> | enter delete mode
+<kbd>R</kbd> | rescan music database

+Note that you can only enter move and delete modes while focused on a playlist panel, such as the play queue on the Playlist screen, or the tracklist of a saved playlist on the Saved Playlists screen.

 ### Playlist Commands